dawidh15/mySetup/README.md

 ## Install-Pandoc PowerShell script

 This is a script that takes one parameter: `installVersion`.
-This is the desired version of Pandoc to install in your windows system.
+This is the desired version of Pandoc to be installed in your windows system.

 The script creates a folder in `<SystemDrive>:\Users\<UserName>\AppData\Temp\PandocTmp`, where the zip file is stored.
 The next time this script is called, this folder will be deleted and replaced with the chosen version of pandoc.

 The Url (https://github.com/jgm/pandoc/releases/download/) is hardcoded.
 But can be easily changed within the script.

 After the zip file is downloaded the script then extracts the file into `<SystemDrive>:\tools\pandoc\pandoc-X.XX`.
-Afterwards, it introduces this folder in the *Machine* Path.
+Afterwards, this folder's path is saved in the *Machine* Environment Variables.

 ### Usage

-If you want to install pandoc-2.10 for windows, you should write this line in the PowerShell:
+Example: You want to install pandoc-2.10 for windows.
+Then, you should write this line in the PowerShell:

 ```powerShell
 $<This_Repo_Local_Path>\Install-Tools\> .\Install-Pandoc.ps1 -installVersion 2.10
 ```

-You need to **restart** the terminal, to be able to use pandoc from PowerShell.

 ### Uninstall